beclamide/3d-graphics-and-web-games/README.md

 ---

+### Installing

+After you've cloned the repo, go into each of the chapter folders and run `npm install`

+The examples use Grunt to build and serve.
+If you haven't already got it installed run `install -g grunt-cli`.

+You can find more information about Grunt [here](https://github.com/gruntjs/grunt-cli).

+---

+### Running
+To run the examples, `cd` into the chapter folder and run `grunt serve`

+---

 ### Licence

 The code is covered under the GPLv2 license, which basically means you can do what you like with it, you just have to give credit where it's due.